coastlines/dodgeball/README.md

 2. Each player should receive a *mascot and teamColor* -- DONE

 # FOUR
-1. Use the *this* keyword to assign each player to a team with an *onclick*.
+1. Use the *this* keyword to assign each player to a team with an *onclick*. -- DONE

 # FIVE
-1. *Display the two teams in a new list* in the DOM with appropriate titles.
+1. *Display the two teams in a new list* in the DOM with appropriate titles. -- DONE

 # SIX
 1. Create *3 tests* for your application.